-The 2.125 per cent.
-Notes due 2018 (the "2018 Notes"), the 2.875 per cent.
-Notes due 2020 (the "2020 Notes") and the 4.000 per cent.
-Notes due 2025 (the "2025 Notes" and, together with the 2018 Notes and the 2020 Notes, the "Fixed Rate Notes") and the Floating Rate Notes due 2018 (the "Floating Rate Notes", and, together with the Fixed Rate Notes, the "Notes") are being offered by Glencore Funding LLC (the "Issuer").
-Upon issue, payment of the principal and interest on the Notes will, subject to the limitations described in "Risk Factors" and "Description of the Notes and Guarantees", be fully and unconditionally guaranteed on a senior, unsecured, and joint and several basis by Glencore plc (the "Company"), Glencore International AG ("GIAG") and Glencore (Schweiz) AG ("Glencore Schweiz" and, together with the Company and GIAG, the "Guarantors") pursuant to the guarantees relating to the Notes (the "Guarantees") as set forth in the indenture under which the Notes will be issued (the "Indenture").
+The 4.000 per cent.
+Notes due 2027 (the "Notes") are being offered by Glencore Funding LLC (the "Issuer").
+Upon issue, payment of the principal and interest on the Notes will, subject to the limitations described in "Risk Factors" and "Description of the Notes and Guarantees", be fully and unconditionally guaranteed on a senior, unsecured, and joint and several basis by Glencore plc (the "Company" or "Glencore"), Glencore International AG ("GIAG") and Glencore (Schweiz) AG ("Glencore Schweiz" and, together with the Company and GIAG, the "Guarantors") pursuant to the guarantees relating to the Notes (the "Guarantees") as set forth in the indenture under which the Notes will be issued (the "Indenture").
 The Notes and the Guarantees will rank pari passu with all other direct, unsecured and unsubordinated obligations (except for certain limited exceptions and those obligations preferred by statute or operation of law) of the Issuer and the Guarantors, respectively.